RockinProjex/Eris/README.md

 # Eris
-**An out-of-this-world, perfectly imbalanced Balatro mod**
+**An out-of-this-world, perfectly imbalanced Balatro mod** *please* play this with all below mods and their dependencies installed.
+This mod is intended for use with them and their mechanics.
+Beneath that section is a set of recommended, but not required, mods that could potentially synergise well with included content.

 # Cross-mod
 This mod has been designed with multiple content mods and their add-ons considered.
 This includes: